JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 ````

 3. Text about Markdown.
 Note that this is for you to edit with info about your specific project.
 After the two hash symbols you can write the title of the project that you want to show.
 In the paragraph write the description of the project, what you are going to show or the results of your analysis (or everything).
+You can use this paragraph with different information in multiple ocasions during the report.

 ````
 ## R Markdown